 - 15 grams Kosher or Canning Salt

-- Optional – finely diced garden Herbs, Horseradish or Chillies
+- Optional – finely diced garden Herbs, Horseradish or Chilies

-- Pour Milk into stockpot and heat to 32 degrees Celcius.
+- Pour Milk into stockpot and heat to 32 degrees Celsius.

 - Add starter culture and stir thoroughly to combine.

 - Leave milk to ripen for 45 minutes.